Student-provided insider knowledge about Lafayette terminology, acronyms, and other useful information.

 SI: Supplemental Instruction, offered through the Academic Resource Hub.
 Supplemental Instructors for classes are peers who have succeeded in the class and hold weekly review sessions and workshops.
 Be sure to go to these!
 This is a secret to academic success at Lafayette.

-Simon: May refer to either the Simon Economic Center (located behind Pardee Hall) or Simon’s Cafe, a sandwich shop in the lower-level of Kamine residence hall.
+Simon: May refer to either the Simon Economic Center (located behind Pardee Hall) or Simon’s Market Simon’s Market, powered by Amazon Just Walk Out Technology, is now open in Kamine Hall!
+Enjoy the convenience and flexibility of 24-hour service and access to great, delicious food options.

 Skillman: The David Bishop Skillman Library is the main college library, located on the west end of the Quad.
 Most recent books (published after about 1990) are on the second floor, categorized using the Library of Congress system.
 Some academic journals and all older books are on the lower level, categorized using the Dewey decimal system.
 In between, on the first floor are a collaborative computer area, the browsing collection, reference books, the reference and circulation desks, and Skillman Café, a Starbucks coffee shop.
 There is more to know; ask at the reference desk to find out about the numerous other resources available here.